turna1/Gemini_2.0_Flash/README.md

 *   **Handle different types of information together:** For example, you could give it a picture and ask it to write a story about it, or ask it to create a piece of code based on a textual description and an example image.

 Essentially, it's a versatile tool for various creative and practical tasks, going beyond just text-based interactions.
 It's designed to be more intuitive and capable by understanding and working with the world in a more holistic way, similar to how humans do.
-It's tricky to give you one definitive "Gemini 2.0" link, as information is spread across different Google resources.
-However, here are some of the most relevant and helpful links to learn more:
+Here are some of the most relevant and helpful links to learn more:

 **Official Announcements and Blog Posts:**